skx/simple.vm/README.md

 There are several implemented instruction-types:

 *  Store a string/int into the given register.
-*  Mathematical operatoins: add, sub, multiply, divide.
+*  Mathematical operations: add, sub, multiply, divide, incr, dec.
 *  Output the contents of a given register. (string/int).
 *  A jump (immediate) operation.
+*  Comparison of register contents.
+*  String to integer conversion, and vice-versa.

 The instructions are pretty basic, as this is just a toy, but adding new ones isn't difficult and the available primitives are reasonably useful as-is.